Now then, we’ve rounded up 20 of the best music venues in Leeds for free gigs.

 Going out for a night of live music is one of life’s greatest pleasures, but it’s not always easy to afford the big shows.
 That doesn’t mean you have to miss out though, because there are loads of free gigs in Leeds.
-From the city’s best-loved musical institutions to the many bars and pubs that put on entertainment, if you know where to go, your next live gig that won’t cost you a penny.
+From the city’s best-loved musical institutions to the many bars and pubs that put on live entertainment, if you know where to go, your next gig won’t cost you a penny.

 Brudenell Social Club